apache/gravitino/docs/gravitino-server-config.md

 |-------------------------------|--------------------------------------------------------------------------------------------------------------------------------|---------------|---------------|
 | `gravitino.auxService.names ` | The auxiliary service name of the Gravitino Iceberg REST server, use **`iceberg-rest`** for the Gravitino Iceberg REST server. | (none)        | 0.2.0         |

-Please refer to [Iceberg REST catalog service](iceberg-rest-service) for Iceberg rest catalog service configurations.
+Please refer to [Iceberg REST catalog service](iceberg-rest-service) for Iceberg REST catalog service configurations.

 ### Security configuration